 Pressure washing and sand blasting may be necessary to prepare the surface prior to the application of any stucco materials.
 Pressure Washing and Sandblasting are general terms to describe the act of removing fine bits of material at high-velocity to clean a surface.
 Silica sand is the most commonly used material for sandblasting, but any small, relatively uniform particles will work.
 High-pressure water is the best choice overall and doesn’t harm our environment.

 When applying stucco, one does not want to trap dust, dirt, or bubbles in a previous layer of paint, or other imperfections under the new layer.
 By sandblasting, which is a technique of launching small bits of abrasive sand at the surface at a high speed, all imperfections are loosened and can then be easily washed off.
 Wet sandblasting means water is used in the technique to remove debris such as paint, tex-cote or old stucco, from a structure.
 This creates a smooth surface that is ready for a redesign with new stucco.
-Wet sandblasting is the most common sandblasting technique… we DO NOT sandblast at Nurse Stucco.
+Wet sandblasting is the most common sandblasting technique… We want to help protect our environment, and DO NOT sandblast at Nurse Stucco.

-If you have more pressure washing or stucco/restucco questions, please use our contact form and get in touch.
+If you have more pressure washing or stucco/restucco questions, please call us at 1-619-561-7429 (our office number) or use our contact form and get in touch.